wp-plugins/gallery-images/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Huge-IT Gallery images is perfect for using for creating various portfolios within various views.
+Huge-IT Gallery images is perfect for using for creating various galeries within various views.

 == Description ==

 ### Wordpress Image Gallery

-**Huge-IT Gallery images** is perfect for using for creating various portfolios within various views. to creating various sliders with plenty of styles, beautiful lightboxes with it's option for any taste.
+**Huge-IT Gallery images** is perfect for using for creating various galeries within various views. to creating various sliders with plenty of styles, beautiful lightboxes with it's option for any taste.
 The product allows adding descriptions and titles for each view of the Image Gallery.
 It is rather useful wherever using with various pages and posts, as well as within custom location.
 It uses 5 views options and can be customized using the General Options.
 Almost all kind of texts are customizable in terms of text and color.

 The features of the Image Gallery